 Purpose of the Study:

 To determine the maximally tolerated dose (MTD) and dose-limiting toxicity (DLT) of PVSRIPO when delivered intracerebrally by convection-enhanced delivery.
-To estimate progression-free and overall survival in resectable, recurrent supratentorial glioblastoma multiforme (GBM) patients.
-To evaluate immunologic, virologic and histopathologic parameters of the effect of virus infection on GBM tumors.
+To estimate progression-free and overall survival in supratentorial resectable, recurrent WHO grade IV malignant glioma patients.
+To evaluate immunologic, virologic and histopathologic parameters of the effect of virus infection on WHO Grade IV malignant gliomas.

 Agent: PVSRIPO is the live attenuated, oral (SABIN) serotype 1 poliovirus (PV) vaccine containing a heterologous internal ribosomal entry site (IRES) from human rhinovirus type 2 (HRV2).
 PVSRIPO recognizes Necl-5, an oncofetal cell adhesion molecule and tumor antigen widely expressed ectopically in malignancy, e.g. glioblastoma multiforme (GBM), as host cell receptor.
 PVSRIPO has been manufactured at NCI-Frederick, NCI, NIH.

 Catheter Implantation: PVS-RIPO will be delivered directly into the tumor.
 A stereotactic biopsy will be performed prior to virus administration for frozen section confirmation of viable tumor and further analysis.
 The biopsy needle will be placed with stereotactic guidance by an MRI-compatible, stereotactic head frame.
 Immediately following the stereotactically-guided tumor biopsy, a catheter will be implanted in the OR at a site different from that used for the biopsy.
 A CT or MRI scan may be used to confirm catheter placement post-operatively.